Rietta1/cicd_jenkins_project/README.md

 OR

-Go to pipeline syntax = withCredentials: bind Credntials with variables , and create one using secret text and add the access key and secret key individually.
+Go to pipeline syntax = withCredentials: bind credentials with variables, and create one using secret text and add the access key and secret key individually.

 **Install aws cli**
 install aws cli and configure